bramanda48/hono-pino/README.md

 Deno.serve({ port: 3000 }, app.fetch);
 ```
-For more sample, you can see in [examples folder](https://github.com/bramanda48/hono-pino)
+For more sample, you can see in [Example folder](https://github.com/bramanda48/hono-pino/tree/master/example)

 ## License